locoxsoco/GG-Assist/Plugins/Plugin Builder/README.md

 - **Plugin not working?** Double-check the deployment folder structure

 ## 👥 Want to Contribute?
-We welcome contributions to improve the plugin generator!
+We welcome contributions to improve the Plugin Builder!
 Whether it's:
 - Adding new templates
 - Improving code generation
 - Enhancing documentation